 '''

 from ringo.views.helpers import (

 get_item_form,

 render_item_form

 )

 from ringo.views.request import (

 handle_POST_request,

 handle_redirect_on_success

 )

-This is currently hackish :( A form needs the class and the item.

-'''

-'''

-This is usally part of the request already in case of the defalt CRUD

-actions.
-If we have a custom view we need to set those attributes in

-the request for ourself.
+This is currently hackish : ( A form needs the class and the item.
+This is usally part of the request already in case of the defalt CRUD actions.
+If we have a custom view we need to set those attributes in the request for ourself. request.context.item = item form = get_item_form('nameoftheform', request) '''

-request.context.model = ItemClass

-request.context.item = item

-form = get_item_form('nameoftheform', request)

-'''